 The Academy of Managed Care Pharmacy is the national professional society dedicated to the concept and practice of pharmaceutical care in managed health care environments.
-AMCP's mission is to improve patent health by ensuring access to high-quality, cost-effective medications and other therapies.
+AMCP's mission is to improve patient health by ensuring access to high-quality, cost-effective medications and other therapies.
 The Academy's more than 8,000 members nationally provide comprehensive coverage to over 300 million Americans served by managed care.

 In 1988, eight visionary pharmacists came together at the RPR Kellogg Institute at Northwestern University to discuss the need to establish a professional organization for managed care pharmacists.
 Working quickly to make this a reality, the Academy of Managed Care Pharmacy (AMCP) was formed in 1988.
 During the next four years, from 1988-1992, AMCP recruited charter members, adopted bylaws, and officially incorporated.
 AMCP also held its first independent national meeting in Phoenix, Arizona; and produced several publications including its first position paper, the first edition of the AMCP News, and a membership directory.
 The Academy's membership grew to 1,288 by 1993.
 Additionally AMCP established a corporate membership category; joined the Joint Commission of Practicing Pharmacists (JCPP); and founded the Foundation for Managed Care Pharmacy (FMCP).